agilepro/epiconsciousness/docs/Consciousness/free-will.md

 My concept of self is quite a bit more pragmatic: The self is your skin and everything within it.
 There is a locus of control.
 I can talk to people and am convinced they are conscious entities.
 (Actually the self is a little more extended than that, but lets not digress.)
 This concept of self is certainly pointing at something that exists.

+Just because your reflective consciousness doesn't know it until a fraction of a second later, does not mean that YOU didn't make the choice.
+That would be like saying "you don't sweat" because you didn't know you were sweating.

+## Rewinding the Universe

+> You don't make decisions because if we rewind the universe without changing the situation you would _always_ make the same choice.

+You seem to be saying that you are expecting the choice to be different if you rewind the universe back.
+But that is exactly the opposite of making a decision.

+_You_ make the decision based on your needs, desires and the situation.
+You make the choice that way _because_ you make the choice.
+That is what we mean by "decide"

+If you roll the universe back with the exact same situation, needs, and desires, _of course_ you make the same decision.
+Why would you think if would/could be different?

+If rolling the universe back meant that you would/could make a different choice in a particular situation, _that_ would mean that _you_ are not making the decision. _That_ would mean that your decisions are **random**, and _not_ based on your needs, desires, and situation.
+If you don't make the same choice, it means that _something else_ is making the choice

 ## Questions